wbugenis/pizza-code-challenge/README.md

 On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.

-### 5. New Pizza Form
+### 5. RestaurantPizza Form

-Add controller actions and views necessary to show a form to create a new pizza.
-The form should have:
+Add controller actions and views necessary to show a form to associate a pizza with a restaurant.
+The user can:

-- an input for the name
-- an input for the ingredients
+- Choose an existing pizza from a select dropdown
-- a dropdown to select an existing restaurant
+- Choose an existing restaurant from a select dropdown
-- a button to save the Pizza
+- Click a button to save the Pizza

-After submitting, the user should be redirected to the new Pizza's show page.
+After submitting, the user should be redirected to the selected Restaurant's show page.

 ### 6. Pizza Validation